Saturday, November 2, 2024

 Regarding very beamy performance cruisers versus narrow performance cruisers it is worth pointing out that the J112e was 19 hours faster than the Pogo 44, 24 hours faster than the RM1360, and 25 hours faster than the Pogo 36.
 A mention to the First 36, that won in two handed, that was 3 hours faster than the J112e, showing good potential for two handed racing.

-Above First 36, beam:3.80m Below, Pogo 36, beam: 4.00m |
+Below, Pogo 36, beam: 4.00m

-The First 36, that is narrower than the Pogo 36 ( 3.80m to 4.00m beam) made a great race showing a much better racing potential for duo racing than all Pogo 36 that I have seen competing in this race, but it was only 6th overall in IRC class 5.
+The First 36, that is narrower than the Pogo 36 ( 3.80m to 4.00m beam), made a great race showing a much better racing potential for duo racing than all Pogo 36 that I have seen competing in this race, but it was only 6th overall in IRC class 5.
 I have seen in other occasions on top races JPK and Jboats winning not only the duo handed race but also the class, and even one time being 1st overall in IRC.

 Without taking the merit of the very good First 36 performance I cannot wait to see it racing against top duo or crewed JPK 10.80, that unfortunately did not happen in this race, being the competition less numerous and weaker than usual.
 The next fast boat in the 2handed class was a Sunfast 3300 (3rd) that was only 9th in IRC class 6.